Attacked spas had been targeted by prostitution stings

 Police records released by the city Friday show 12 people were arrested at the two Atlanta massage businesses on prostitution charges, but none since 2013.
 Almost all the arrests came in undercover stings where an officer paid for a massage and an employee offered sex or a sex act for more money.
 The reports were first obtained by The Washington Post.

+A spokeswoman for the mayor said Friday the shootings were an ongoing investigation and she expected new evidence to be discovered.

+“What the mayor said was ‘as far as we know’ and that’s the operative part of that sentence, ‘as far as we know,‘” Bottoms’ spokeswoman Elise Durham said.
+“The comments were made less than 24 hours after the shooting incident."

-All three businesses where Long killed people Tuesday have detailed recent reviews on an online site that leads users to places that provide sexual services.
+All three businesses where people were fatally shot Tuesday have detailed recent reviews on an online site that leads users to places that provide sexual services.

 Authorities released the names of the Atlanta victims hours before President Joe Biden and Vice President Kamala Harris arrived in Atlanta to meet with Asian American community leaders.

-Soon C. Park, 74; Hyun J. Grant, 51; and Yong A. Yue, 63, were shot in the head, the Fulton County Medical Examiner’s Office said.
+Soon Chung Park, 74; Hyun Jung Grant, 51; and Yong Ae Yue, 63, were shot in the head, the Fulton County Medical Examiner’s Office said.
 Family members identified Grant by her maiden name, Hyun Jung Kim.
 Suncha Kim, 69, died from a gunshot to the chest, authorities said.

 Three of the women died at the Gold Spa in Atlanta, while the fourth woman died across the street at Aromatherapy Spa.
 The medical examiner didn’t immediately say which woman died at Aromatherapy.